 Home » Clinical Psychology » Salary

-Clinical Psychology Salary: What You’ll Earn
+Clinical Psychology Salary: What You Can Earn

-Once you complete your clinical psychology degree program your salary options are as wide open as the field itself.
+Once you complete your clinical psychology degree program, your salary options are as wide open as the field itself.

 Clinical Psychologist Median Annual Salary

-According to the most current Occupational Employment Statistics from the 2022 U.S. Bureau of Labor Statistics (BLS) data, the median annual salary for clinical psychologists is $90,130.
+According to the most current Occupational Employment Statistics from the 2023 U.S. Bureau of Labor Statistics (BLS) data, the median annual salary for clinical psychologists is $96,100.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 Take a look at salaries by state.

 Clinical and Counseling Psychologists